Jesus Christ Explains the Tribulation and End Times

 • So the death camp at Auschwitz and the Great Tribulation last almost exactly the same length of time.
 That is where the comparison stops.
 The Final Holocaust is so terrifying, so deadly, so inescapable that God personally steps in to stop it lest not one human be left alive!

-Events of the Tribulation
+Biblical facts and events of the Tribulation Explained

 A brief look through the pages of Revelation chapters six, eight, nine, and sixteen--describe the living hell you can avoid if you are saved this morning.
 Here are only a few of the dreadful disasters that take place during the Tribulation:

-- One third of all vegetation will be burned up.
+- One-third of all vegetation will be burned up.
 All grass, every tree, everything green will be destroyed (see Rev. 8:7).

 - The sun and the moon will be darkened as nature goes into revolt (see Rev. 8:12).

 - The gates of hell will open and hordes of locusts, the size of horses, will come upon the earth.
-Those locusts will be allowed to sting men like scorpions and the pain will last for five months.
+Those locusts will be allowed to sting men like scorpions, and the pain will last for five months.
 The Bible says men will beg God to let them die but they will not die (see Rev. 9:3-6).

 - There will be worldwide famine unlike anything the world has ever seen (see Rev. 18:8).